Feb 2-24, 2022

 New PA educators, whether in a faculty, clinical coordinator, or program director role, need skills and support to get the best start to their careers.
 The Jump Start virtual workshops bring the learning to you without the extra burden of travel costs.
 Rest assured, virtual workshops are an expansion of our current portfolio, not a replacement.
 We look forward to offering in-person workshops again soon and are committed to continuing to meet the professional development needs of our members – regardless of where you are.

 This workshop is designed for PDs and associate PDs with fewer than two years in their position or fewer than five years in PA education.
 During a series of virtual sessions, you will meet with the facilitators and your colleagues to gain essential knowledge and skills required of PDs.
 Our experienced facilitators, PDs themselves, will share their experiences and lessons learned, and will guide discussions around critical topics for new PDs.
 You will leave this workshop feeling more confident and prepared to begin or continue your work as a PD.

 Schedule: Four weekly 2-hour virtual sessions.
-During registration, attendees will choose one of the following group options.
 To make the most of the interactive virtual sessions, attendees should plan to complete 30-60 minutes of pre-work prior of each weekly session.

 - Wednesdays at 1-3 PM Eastern Time (February 2, 9, 16, and 23, 2022)

 CME: This activity has been reviewed by the AAPA Review Panel and is compliant with AAPA CME Criteria.
 This activity is designated for 8 AAPA Category 1 CME credits.
 PAs should only claim credit commensurate with the extent of their participation.
 Approval is valid from 4/1/2021 to 4/1/2022.
 AAPA reference number: CME-202212.